executablebooks/MyST-Parser/README.md

 ### Pull Requests

-To contribute, make Pull Requests to the `develop` branch (this is the default branch).
+To contribute, make Pull Requests to the `master` branch (this is the default branch).
 A PR can consist of one or multiple commits.
 Before you open a PR, make sure to clean up your commit history and create the commits that you think best divide up the total work as outlined above (use `git rebase` and `git commit --amend`).
 Ensure all commit messages clearly summarise the changes in the header and the problem that this commit is solving in the body.

 Merging pull requests: There are three ways of 'merging' pull requests on GitHub: